sgcomptech/filament-ticketing/README.md

 ## Usage

-This package has to option to use Spatie Permission to authorise various actions on the tickets.
+This package has to option to use Laravel policies to authorise various actions performed on the tickets.
 ```php
 ```